- Children Diagnosed With Cancer: Financial and Insurance Issues

 How to spot scammers

-- Don’t give them money, but especially don’t give them your credit card or bank account numbers unless you know exactly who they are and what you’re getting.
+- Don’t give them money, but especially don’t give them credit card information, birth dates, Social Security numbers, or bank account numbers unless you’re sure of who they are and what you’re getting.

 - Read the policy line by line or have someone read it for you.

 - Check out any association you have to join – go online, be sure they have a street address, and find out if they have legitimate activity besides selling insurance.

 - Call your state insurance department to be sure the plan is licensed in your state; also ask if the plan has had complaints made against it.
 (See the “To learn more” section to find your state insurance department.)

 - Finally, check with your child’s doctor and pharmacist to be sure they accept the plan.

 Treating and managing most cancers costs a lot of money.
 Some insurance plans offer supplemental coverage called catastrophic coverage with high deductibles and fairly low premiums.

 Catastrophic illness insurance is sometimes called a hospital-only or short-term plan.
 These plans often won’t cover doctor visits, medicines, or routine care, but kick in when your child is hospitalized and has very high expenses.
 Depending on the policy, expect to pay a few thousand dollars for the deductible alone, some percentage of co-insurance on the rest of the bill, plus the total cost for any items and services not covered by the plan.